 Campus Security at SI offers a variety of services to ensure the safety of our SI family.
 Director of Security Marybeth McFarland manages the program, which includes physical security and campus safety, emergency preparedness and response and community relations.

-Physical security components include a new IP system partnering with USF as a satellite campus, including an upgrade from the existing analog cameras to digital surveillance integrated with card-swipe readers, alarm monitoring and forced entry signals.
+Physical security components include a new IP system partnering with USF as a satellite campus, including a video management and access control system integrated with alarm monitoring and forced entry signals and emergency mass notifications.
 This new system will provide the school the ability to schedule door openings and closing as well as a global lock-down feature in the event of a critical incident.

 Campus Safety also manages the digital visitor check-in system, traffic and parking management, new drop-off and pick-up procedures and event management.
 A team of security guards patrols the campus to assist with any problem that might arise, helps students find lost items, manages food services and event deliveries and controls the daily opening and securing the 11-acre campus.
 Guards also assist co-curricular activities and events by providing access, directing guests to designated venues and contacting emergency services in the event of accident or injury.

-Emergency preparedness involves presentations to the student body and faculty on emergency protocols that include conducting a live lock-down drill each fall.
+Emergency preparedness involves presentations to the student body and faculty on emergency protocols that include conducting live lock-down drills or discussion exercises each fall.
 SI was the first Archdiocesan high school to implement the Standard Response Protocols used by the SFPD and to digitize campus site plans for use by responding SFPD patrol staff on their iPads.

 Community relations includes working with SI leadership in the Good Neighbor program to provide quick responses to parking and traffic complaints.
 We continue to work with neighbors in submitting SFMTA traffic calming requests, such as speed bumps, traffic control signage and parking.
 Marybeth is an active community participant in the development of Supervisor Katy Tang’s “Resilient Sunset” plan, which calls for SI to serve as a community resource in the event of a major natural disaster.